Trenied-12/Text-Editor/README.md

 # Text-Editor
 A reimplementation of the Windows Editor with some additional features such as the ability to add text with variables, loops, text replacement, and more.
-The program is more or less complete, except for a few minor extra features like a progress bar and the export function.
+The current file is an eraly acces Version.
+It is more or less complete, except for a few minor extra features like a progress bar and the export function.

 # Start